-- 1- The report is not balanced and factual since it has not duly reflected the cooperation, letters and explanations of the Islamic Republic of Iran to the questions of/or communication made with the Agency.
-For more elaboration of this assessment, three letters addressed to the DG are attached. - 2- Paragraph 27 of the Safeguards Resolution adopted by the General Conference GC(53)/RES/14 as well as GC(54)/RES/11, mandate the Agency to prepare technically objective and factually correct reports with appropriate references to relevant provisions of the Safeguards Agreement.
+1- The report is not balanced and factual since it has not duly reflected the cooperation, letters and explanations of the Islamic Republic of Iran to the questions of/or communication made with the Agency.
+For more elaboration of this assessment, three letters addressed to the DG are attached.

+2- Paragraph 27 of the Safeguards Resolution adopted by the General Conference GC(53)/RES/14 as well as GC(54)/RES/11, mandate the Agency to prepare technically objective and factually correct reports with appropriate references to relevant provisions of the Safeguards Agreement.
 Regrettably, this statutory requirement has continuously been ignored and has not been observed in this and in the previous reports.
-The Agency should not arbitrarily step beyond its statutory and legal mandate in preparing its reports, assessments and comments without considering the relevant concrete obligations of a State. - More importantly, the IAEA is an independent inter-governmental organization, not a United Nations programme or fund.
+The Agency should not arbitrarily step beyond its statutory and legal mandate in preparing its reports, assessments and comments without considering the relevant concrete obligations of a State.

+3- More importantly, the IAEA is an independent inter-governmental organization, not a United Nations programme or fund.
 Therefore, the Agency's mandate is to carry out its activities in accordance with its rights and obligations under the Statute and the Safeguards Agreements.
 The Agency should therefore refrain from taking instructions from anonymous States and sources with vested interests or allow unauthorized parties to interfere with its mandates.
-There are no provisions in the Safeguards Agreements and IAEA Statute which may authorize the United Nations Security Council (UNSC) to take over the role of the IAEA in implementing the Safeguards Agreements, impose new requirements, or modify the obligations of the parties to the Safeguards Agreements; nor does the Agency have the right or authority to impose ultra vires demands on Iran by relying upon the UNSC resolutions. - The Islamic Republic of Iran has already made it clear, based on the legal provisions such as those of the Agency's Statute and the Safeguards Agreement as to why the UNSC resolutions against Iran are illegal and unjustified, which have been already explained in INFCIRCs/: 786, 804, 805, 810, 817, 823, 827, 833, 837 and 847.
+There are no provisions in the Safeguards Agreements and IAEA Statute which may authorize the United Nations Security Council (UNSC) to take over the role of the IAEA in implementing the Safeguards Agreements, impose new requirements, or modify the obligations of the parties to the Safeguards Agreements; nor does the Agency have the right or authority to impose ultra vires demands on Iran by relying upon the UNSC resolutions.

+4- The Islamic Republic of Iran has already made it clear, based on the legal provisions such as those of the Agency's Statute and the Safeguards Agreement as to why the UNSC resolutions against Iran are illegal and unjustified, which have been already explained in INFCIRCs/: 786, 804, 805, 810, 817, 823, 827, 833, 837, 847, 849 and 850.
 Iran's peaceful nuclear activities have unlawfully been put on the agenda of the UNSC and the Council has taken a wrong approach by adopting its politically-motivated, illegal and unacceptable resolutions against Iran.
-Therefore, any request by the Agency stemming from those resolutions is not legitimate and not acceptable. - 5- Although the report once again reconfirmed that "the Agency continues to verify the nondiversion of declared nuclear material at the nuclear facilities and LOFs declared by Iran under its Safeguards Agreement", it keeps using "unusual" language with regard to the Safeguards conclusions, since the Agency has to simply confirm that all declared nuclear material is accounted for and therefore "declared nuclear material in Iran remained in peaceful activities".
+Therefore, any request by the Agency stemming from those resolutions is not legitimate and not acceptable.

+5- Although the report once again reconfirmed that "the Agency continues to verify the nondiversion of declared nuclear material at the nuclear facilities and LOFs declared by Iran under its Safeguards Agreement", it keeps using "unusual" and "irrelevant" language with regard to the Safeguards conclusions, by stating: "the Agency is unable to provide credible assurance about the absence of undeclared nuclear material and activities in Iran", since the Agency has to simply confirm that all declared nuclear material is accounted for and therefore "declared nuclear material in Iran remained in peaceful activities".